ibluehoodie/myFlix-app/README.md

 personal information, and create a list of their favorite movies.

 ## Description:
-This project using HTML, CSS, and Javascript to develop a simple app that loads and presents data from an external API.
+This project uses HTML and Javascript to develop a simple app that loads and presents data from an external API.
 The user is able to select specific data for detailed viewing.
 Additionally, the app has a navigator to direct the user to external websites with official and fan-created content related to the API.

 ## Essential Features